 The desire and aim of a stingy person is to accumulate and gain.
 The stingy, because already infused with the bad qualities of envy and discontentment, is convinced that he is lacking money, and is terrified to spend.
 Generosity causes him misery and spending is a monumental task.

 Being poor or rich is unrelated to stinginess.
 I know a high flying professional who had no dependents or family obligations.
 Her annual salary was in the 6 figures in US Dollars.
 Yet she slept on the sofa because she refused even spend money on a bed.
-Her guests were told not to flush the toilet unless it had been used 2 or 3 times first, to save maybe $5 a month on the water bill.
+Her guests were told not to flush the toilet unless it had been used two or three times first.
 However, she always appeared in public decked in expensive diamonds.
 Not surprisingly, she was miserable with life in general.

 On the other hand, I once visited a taxi driver in Syria who used to own a restaurant but had fallen on hard times.
 He was so touched by my visit that he disappeared for a while and returned with silver jewellery as a gift.
 This item was more than he could afford, yet he gave it with an open heart, even though his own clothes were in tatters.

 If you were to compare him and the other two people mentioned above, he was by far the happiest person, even though he lived in squalid conditions and was dirt poor.